The myth: great directors spring fully formed from film school, armed with perfect vision and iron control.

 This is Anderson at his best in ways I genuinely miss.
 He has chaos mixed with order and control.

-Everything here is perfectly composed—the framing, the color palette, the symmetrical staging.
+Everything here is perfectly composed, the framing, the color palette, the symmetrical staging.
 But then he has Bill Murray’s physical improv to work with.
-Murray is doing something unpredictable and alive.
-And Anderson responds to that wild energy with wild edits and jump cuts.
+Murray does something unpredictable and alive.
+Anderson answers that wild energy with wild edits and jump cuts.

-Anderson is cutting for feeling, cutting to bring that wild energy out into the open.
-He’s not smoothing it over with coverage and continuity.
-He’s amplifying it.
+Anderson cuts for feeling.
+He cuts to bring that wild energy into the open.
+He amplifies it rather than smoothing it over with coverage and continuity.

 And that wild energy works precisely because of his control.
 The compositions are beautifully framed, so when Murray breaks the stillness, it matters.
-The jump cuts feel intentional and expressive rather than sloppy because they’re happening inside such a controlled visual grammar.
+The jump cuts read as intentional and expressive rather than sloppy, because they happen inside a controlled visual grammar.

 This is what I mean about the tension making him better.
 When Anderson has a performer’s chaotic energy to bump against, he becomes a more dynamic filmmaker.
 The control gives the chaos somewhere to push against.
 The chaos keeps the control from becoming stifling.

-The process lesson: control isn’t the same as rigidity.
+The process lesson is simple.
+Control and rigidity are different things.
 The best directors know when to hold the reins tight and when to let something unexpected in.
-Anderson at his best does both simultaneously—perfect compositions that leave room for human messiness.
+Anderson at his best does both at once.
+His perfect compositions leave room for human messiness.

 Tarkovsky’s First, Brilliant Feature